What is a Lady Bird Deed?

 A Lady Bird Deed has many advantages that should be considered, including:

-- Since Lady Bird Deeds are not considered a transfer of property and the property owner retains the right to use the property, the Lady Bird Deed typically does not affect qualification for Medicaid benefits.
+- Since Lady Bird Deeds are not considered a transfer of property and the property owner retains the right to use the property, the Lady Bird Deed typically does not affect or risk qualification for the Grantor’s Medicaid benefits.

 - There are several tax benefits to a Lady Bird Deed, including the avoidance of filing a gift tax on the property transfer.